michael-bambha/protisplice/README.md

 # Protisplice

+**Extract splice site sequences for motif visualization and machine learning applications**

 A Python package for extracting splice site sequences from any organism given a FASTA and GFF3 annotation file.

-Protisplice allows for straightforward dataset generation for splice site classifiers.
+Protisplice allows for streamlined dataset generation for splice site classifiers.

 In addition to locating true splice sites of any length, users can also generate a "decoy" set of sequences that can be sampled from regions near, but not containing,